Spring/ summer/ fall 2019:

 We will provide you with clothes and shoes/ boots for the dogyard tasks during your stay.

-We are looking for self-driven volunteers, that can take initiatives all by themselves, age 22+ and with a driving licence ONLY.
-We look for help out with various tasks around the house and the dogyard/ dogs.
+We are looking for self-driven volunteers, that can take initiatives all by themselves, age 22+ and with a drivers licence ONLY.
+We look for help out with various tasks around the house, garden and the dogyard/ dogs.

 The help we seek for covers a wide range of things.
 It's good with a previous experience in construction, wood works and carpentry, as we have building projects going on.
 We expect you to take initiatives, and take part in all daily life tasks.